 - Case studies (seminar): students study selected cases and use course methods for analysis and data visualization.

 - Small student projects: the students use big data methods for, e.g., studying consumer media use and purchase behaviours.
 Will be presented as a short research report.

 Intended learning outcomes

-After the course, the students should be able to
+Having passed the course, the student should be able to

 Degree of Bachelor or the equivalent.
 SF1604 Linear Algebra, SF1625 One variable calculus, SF1626 Multivariable analysis, SF1901 Probability and Statistics or the equivalent.
 Basic knowledge in Matlab or Python.